deeplearning4j/deeplearning4j/word2vec.md

 The output of the Word2vec neural net is a vocabulary with a vector attached to it, which can be fed into a deep-learning net for classification/labeling.

 There is also a [skip gram representation](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) which is used in the DL4J implementation.
-This has proven to be more accurate due to the more generalizable contexts generated.
+This has proven to be more accurate than other models due to the more generalizable contexts generated.

-Broadly speaking, we measure words' proximity to each other through their cosine similarity, which gauges the similarity between two word vectors.
+Broadly speaking, we measure words' proximity to each other through their cosine similarity, which gauges the distance/dissimilarity between two word vectors.
 A perfect 90 degree angle represents identity; i.e. France equals France, while Spain has a cosine distance of 0.678515 from France, the highest of any other country.

 Here's a graph of words associated with "China" using Word2vec: